jitsi/handbook/docs/dev-guide/ljm-api.md

 NOTE: Adding listeners and creating local streams are not mandatory steps.

-6. Then you are ready to create / join a conference :
+6. Then you are ready to create or join a conference:

 ```javascript
 room.join();